harrysolovay/constructor-chain/README.md

 ### Note

-If you're a PM, you might disagree with the following statement: its alright if it's unclear how a piece of technology will be used.
+It's my humble belief that its alright if it's unclear how a piece of technology will be used.
 This library was built primarily out of enjoyment of the process, and its use cases are a secondary consideration.
-I do believe the `Chainable` type has its place, but who knows?!
-TypeScript's statics are odd beasts.
-Chainables allow us to represent them without actually making use of the type system's representation of statics.
-This enables us to tackle more composition patterns without those gruesome red squiglies.
-Plus, less boilerplate!
+I do believe the `Chainable` type has its place, but who knows?
+TypeScript's statics are unusual beasts: chainables allow us to represent them without actually making use of the type system's representation of statics.
+This enables us to tackle more composition patterns without those gruesome red squiglies (in addition to reducing inheritance boilerplate).
 If you have a use case in mind, or feedback more generally, please do reach out––I'd love to hear from you!
-Thank you!

 ### License